-A native of south Florida, Justin attended Berkshire School where he played varsity football, ice hockey, and track; was the recipient of the 2007 Weil Family Prize for Public Speaking; and was the co-founder of the Berkshire School Philanthropy Society.
-Justin matriculated to Hamilton College where he earned his B.A. in History and played on the varsity ice hockey and football teams.
-Following his time at Hamilton, Justin spent two years tutoring English and playing ice hockey professionally for CHH Txuri Urdin in Donostia-San Sebastian, Spain.
-He then returned to the US and spent five years living in New York City, including a two-year stint in the marketing department at Knoll, Inc., and a season as a coach for the Columbia Prep boys’ varsity ice hockey team.
-At Taft, Justin teaches Spanish I and II and coaches varsity football, boys’ varsity hockey, and track.
-He serves as an adjunct dorm parent in HDT2, and lives in Watertown with his partner Liga, their two dogs Buck and Ripa, and their cat Mika.
+Originally from South Florida, Justin attended Berkshire School where he played varsity football, ice hockey, and track; was the recipient of the 2007 Weil Family Prize for Public Speaking; and was the cofounder of the Berkshire School Philanthropy Society.
+Justin matriculated to Hamilton College where he earned his BA in history and played ice hockey and football.
+Following his time at Hamilton, he spent two years playing and coaching ice hockey professionally for CHH Txuri Urdin in Donostia-San Sebastian, Spain, and tutoring English while working towards earning a TEFL Certificate.
+He then returned to the U.S. and spent five years living in New York City, including a two-year stint in the marketing department at Knoll, Inc., and a season as a coach for the Columbia Prep boys’ varsity ice hockey team.
+At Taft, Justin teaches Spanish and coaches football and boys’ varsity hockey.
+He serves as the dorm head in Centennial, where he lives with his partner Liga, their two dogs, Buck and Ripa, and their cat, Mika.